abcsys/libem/benchmark/README.md

 ### Setup

 Each dataset is first separated into two sets containing the left and right entries respectively, then the two sets are cross joined with blocking acting as a filter.
 Finally, each dataset is tuned to achieve a score of 100% in recall by adjusting the similarity score cutoff between 1-100.

-### Result
+### Results

 | Dataset       | Total Pairs | Similarity Cutoff | Percentage Blocked |    F1    |
 | :------------ |:-----------:|:-----------------:|:------------------:|:--------:|
 | abt-buy       |   367136    |        29         |        27.2        |   1.2    |